chef/chef-web-docs/content/saas/get_started.md

 Chef SaaS leverages public certificates to ensure a secure connection to the service.
 It is always best to run an SSL check on the Workstation to verify that the certificate is trusted to eliminate any connection issues.

-1. Run the following command:  knife SSL check and ensure a successful message is displayed.
+1. Run the following command:  knife SSL checks and ensure a successful message is displayed.

 ### Run Knife client list